Todoist vs TickTick vs Any.do: The Task Manager That Won't Turn You Into a Productivity Zombie (2025)

 Karma system that motivates without being annoying

-The switch from my previous system was smooth, and honestly?
+The switch from my previous system was smooth, and honestly as someone managing chronic illness, the gentle karma system motivates without shaming me on low-capacity days.
 Getting things done became less stressful rather than more complicated.

 Getting Started: The Actually Easy Way